 Ingredients

-- ½ tsp pure vanilla extract (optional; I did not add since original Hato Sabure does not include it)
+• ½ tsp pure vanilla extract (optional; I did not add since the original Hato Sabure does not include it)

 Instructions

-- Fit an electric mixer with the whisk attachment and combine sugar and butter in the bowl.
+• Fit an electric mixer with the whisk attachment and combine ½ cup sugar and 8 Tbsp unsalted butter (at room temperature) in the bowl.
 Whisk on high speed until fluffy, about 2 to 3 minutes.

-- Change the whisk to the beater attachment.
-Add the flour and baking powder and mix on low speed until flour is incorporated.
+• Change the whisk to the beater attachment.
+Add the flour and 1 tsp baking powder and mix on low speed until the flour is incorporated.

-- Roll the dough into a ball and wrap it in plastic wrap.
-Refrigerate for at least 1 hour (or freezer for 15-20 minutes).
+• Roll the dough into a ball and wrap it in plastic wrap.
+Refrigerate for at least 1 hour (or freezer for 15–20 minutes).
+Tip: Form the dough into logs at this stage if you plan to make slice-and-bake cookies.
+For how to make cookie dough logs with step-by-step photos, see my recipes for Matcha Cookies and Miso Butter Cookies.

-- Preheat the oven to 375°F (190°C).
+• Preheat the oven to 375°F (190°C).
 For a convection oven, reduce the cooking temperature by 25ºF (15ºC).
-Roll out the dough on a lightly floured surface, to ¼ inch thickness.
-Tip: I put the long cooking chopsticks (it’s about ¼ inch thickness) on both sides of the dough and roll the dough to keep the same thickness.
+After one hour of chilling, roll out the dough on a lightly floured surface, to ¼ inch thickness.
+Tip: I place long cooking chopsticks (they are about ¼ inch thick) on either side of the dough to use as a guide when rolling.
+This keeps my dough an even thickness.

-- Bake until golden brown, about 15-20 minutes.
-Remove from oven and let cool completely on wire rack.
+• Bake until golden brown on the edges, about 15–20 minutes.
+Remove from oven and let cool completely on a wire rack.
 Enjoy!

 To Store